semcneil/template-test/README.md

-# doxygen-cmake-github
+# template-test
-Demonstrates Doxygen html generation and publishing on GitHub
+Demonstrates Doxygen html generation and publishing on GitHub using templating